Weathering: Dissolution

 Carbonate dissolution on the surface of well-jointed limestone produces a dissected limestone pavement.
 This process is most effective along the joints, widening and deepening them.

 In unpolluted environments, the pH of rainwater due to dissolved carbon dioxide is around 5.6.
 Acid rain occurs when gases such as sulfur dioxide and nitrogen oxides are present in the atmosphere.
 These oxides react in the rain water to produce stronger acids and can lower the pH to 4.5 or even 3.0.
-Sulfur dioxide, SO2, comes from volcanic eruptions or from fossil fuels, can become sulfuric acid within rainwater, which can cause solution weathering to the rocks on which it falls.
+Sulfur dioxide, SO2, comes from volcanic eruptions or from fossil fuels, and can become sulfuric acid within rainwater, which can cause solution weathering to the rocks on which it falls.

 Hydrolysis and carbonation

 Hydrolysis (also called incongruent dissolution) is a form of chemical weathering in which only part of a mineral is taken into solution.
 The rest of the mineral is transformed into a new solid material, such as a clay mineral.
 For example, forsterite (magnesium olivine) is hydrolyzed into solid brucite and dissolved silicic acid: